Is your glass door – the entrance to the shower, looking bad with all the hard water dots, etching...

 Meet Celine – an incredible clear resin topical solvent-based sealer that forms a hydrophilic layer on the stone surface, thereby preventing it from water absorption.
 Celine, manufactured by pFOkUS is the best stone sealer on the market that carefully coats the surface and preserves its integrity and beauty for long.

-Once your natural stone floor, shower and countertop have been cleaned, prepped and sanitized using Imperia Deep Clean, the pre-existing sealers are removed and all the stains, mold and dirt are cleared.
+When you clean, prep, and sanitize your natural stone floor, shower and countertops with Imperia Deep Clean, you will also get rid of the pre-existing sealers along with stains and mold.
 The pores open up and the surface becomes absolutely sanitized.

 Next, you can seal the grout with Caponi – a two part pigmented solvent based epoxy resin, if you want to match your grout in a particular hue, else you can only use Celine which doesn’t only seal natural stone, but it also adds a coating protection to all the grout lines.
 Grout sealing before tile sealing, keep the surface clean and beautiful for long years.